Apaq/appkit-site/src/docs/introduction/my-first-app.md

 Let's dive in.

 The first new thing we see is the `import { Context, IData } from '@appkit/core'; `.
-This ensures that we can use the interface type for `Context` from AppKit.
+This ensures that we can use the interface type for `Context` from Appkit.

-Below that, we `declare` a function, namely `createAppContext(el: HTMLElement): Context;` This function will always be avaiable when your component is executed in an AppKit environment.
+Below that, we `declare` a function, namely `createAppContext(el: HTMLElement): Context;` This function will always be avaiable when your component is executed in an Appkit environment.

 Next thing is that we declare `context: Context;` to be able to hold the context we are going to create.
 We are not really gonna use this context in this guide, but later on when you want to communicate with